Use Consteel for your next project and realise a different level of work

 Consteel has developed this method further and provides a generalized scaling algorithm to consider any other possible type of buckling phenomenon as well such as flexural-torsional or lateral-torsional buckling.
 The method can be applied to a single isolated member but also on model portions or on the global structure.
 The scaling algorithm automatically finds the critical point of the analyzed member or members and sets the scaling factor accordingly.
 This method eliminates the need to construct imperfections manually with tabulated scaling factors and provides very accurate utilization results of the structure.

 The well-known global stability design method of Consteel has been extended to provide the critical temperatures needed for the specification of the amount and type of applied paint.

 There are several ways to protect structural steel elements from fire.
-There are the traditional passive protection materials like gypsum boards which can be considered by Consteel since longer, in the complete analysis and design process, both at room and elevated temperatures, for strength and stability verifications, both for isolated members and for group of members.
+There are the traditional passive protection materials like gypsum boards which can be considered by Consteel for longer, in the complete analysis and design process, both at room and elevated temperatures, for strength and stability verifications, both for isolated members and for a group of members.
 More recently the use of intumescent paints has gained much interest in the steel construction practice.
 The consideration of such reactive protection materials requires a different design approach, as the approval based procedure to select the appropriate paint solution is based on the critical temperature of the steel member to be protected.